-Cavanagh linked with Burns on April 2, 2022.
-She had randomly seen one of Burns’ posts, and she thought she would strike up a LinkedIn conversation and connect.
-She’s been impressed with what she’s seen Burns do when it comes to giving others shoutouts.
+Cavanagh was linked with Burns on April 2, 2022.
+She had randomly seen one of Burns' posts and thought she would strike up a LinkedIn conversation and connect.
+She's been impressed with what she's seen Burns do when giving others shoutouts.

 Cavanagh, also known by the hashtag #TabtheRecruiter, hired another of Burns' #hypethishuman candidates, Emily Endsley.

 Burns said Endsley was the first person she highlighted in her #hypethishuman series.
 She'd written the post from a stair lift while snowboarding.
 This first profile had no #hypethishuman graphic card.
 Burns added the images when she realized plain-text posts didn't garner much traction.

 Endsley was a transitioning teacher looking for another job.
 Burns' card caused Cavanagh to notice Endsley.
 She noticed Endsley's posts, which she would not have seen without Burns' #hirethishuman comments.

 “I liked what Emily was saying in the comments.
 Her energy.
 Her enthusiasm,” Cavanagh said.

 Endsley wanted to pivot into a customer success position, and Cavanaugh had one open.
 Yes, the same designation Cavanagh hired Scott to fill.
 The company has multiple customer success positions.

 And, when someone gets hired, Burns makes sure everyone in her network knows by stamping on each candidate's #HireThisHuman graphic card, in block-red letters, the hashtag #Hiredthishuman.